Toglefritz/flutter_splendid_ble/README.md

 import 'dart:async';

 class BLEServiceDiscovery {
-  /// SplendidBleCentral instance as discussed above. final SplendidBleCentral _ble = SplendidBleCentral();
+  /// [SplendidBleCentral] Instance as discussed above. final SplendidBleCentral _ble = SplendidBleCentral();

   /// A [StreamSubscription] used to listen for discovered services.